ekzhu/angularjs-d3-flask-demo/README.md

 angularjsdemo
 =============

-A small showcase of AngularJS resource framework using Flask-REST
+A showcase of using AngularJS, d3.js and Flask to create interactive demo.
+To run:

+	python server.py

+then go to localhost:5000.